 The Results

 The report on the survey explores critical questions and recommendations for program leaders, institutional leaders, and policy makers who are interested in CBE programs.
-Future editions of this survey, currently planned for 2019 and 2020, will continue to track these questions and the evolution of CBE programs in higher education.
+The 2020 edition of this survey will continue to track these questions and the evolution of CBE programs in higher education.